microsoft/qTESLA-Library/README.md

 * random folder: randombytes function using the system random number generator.
 * sha3 folder: implementation of SHAKE and cSHAKE.
 * tests folder: test files for KATs, functionality and benchmarking.
-* Visual Studio folder (portable implementations): Visual Studio 2015 files for compilation in Windows.
+* Visual Studio folder (portable implementation): Visual Studio 2015 files for compilation in Windows.
 * Makefile: Makefile for compilation using the GNU GCC or clang compilers on Linux.
 * README.md: readme file for each implementation.
 * Source and header files.